5 Preparation Lessons I’ve Learned While Hiking

 2) Less Is More

 Bringing that massive beach cooler seems like a great idea when you picture yourself living the good life at your camping/resting spot, but the mental and physical battle endured getting it there can quickly outweigh any benefits.
 A heavy pack is never worth a twisted ankle which can turn things into a survival situation in a hurry.
 When you pack for your excursion, always start with the most important items and work your way down (Water >Food >Warmth>…Bottle of wine).
-Every ounce counts when it comes to hiking, so even the smallest item that you really don’t need should be left behind.
+Every ounce counts when it comes to hiking, so even the smallest item warrants careful consideration.

 It doesn’t matter what season it is, layering is extremely important.
 Knowing the basic fundamentals of layering is essential, and must be considered for every part of your body.
 Being soaked with sweat is always your enemy, and being too hot or too cold can be life-threatening.
 The same basics apply to each body part.
 The base layer should be thin, light and moisture wicking, followed by a thicker insulating layer such as wool, and topped by a wind breaking/water repelling shell layer (choosing light colours for your outer layers can help you identify and remove dark-coloured ticks).
 The reason layering is so important is because it allows you to adjust to your changing body temperature and environmental conditions by dawning or shedding layers as you go.
 Whatever the conditions are when you start out, it’s no guarantee that they will stay that way.
 Dense forest can shield the wind, rain and sun, so that when you get to a more open area you are exposed to a massive change in conditions.
 Coastal versus inland areas can also cause dramatic condition changes.
 Temperatures can rise and fall one season’s worth depending on your activity level.
 Stopping can make summer feel like winter, and going at a good pace can make winter feel like summer.
 If you aren’t careful to adjust your layers accordingly, you can quickly encounter dangerous hypothermia or hyperthermia situations.